liv-ac-uk/comp122/labs/regex/README.md

 To save space in the regex, we can use wildcards instead of matching sets.
 These are simple escape characters (similar to the `\n` escape character that you are used to using) which match specific sets.

-For example, the character `\\d` matches a single digit from 0-9, and `\\w` will match any ASCII character, including letters, numbers, and standard punctuation.
-Additionally, the `\\s` character will match a single whitespace character, such as space, tab, or newline.
+For example, the character `\d` matches a single digit from 0-9, and `\w` will match any ASCII character, including letters, numbers, and standard punctuation.
+Additionally, the `\s` character will match a single whitespace character, such as space, tab, or newline.

 If you want to be more general and match any character (except for newline) then we use a full-stop character `.` so `.*` would match any number of character until the end of the line.
-If we wanted to specifically match for a full stop, then we can escape this wild behaviour with a backslash. `\\.*` would match any number of full-stops in a row.
+If we wanted to specifically match for a full stop, then we can escape this wild behaviour with a backslash. `\.*` would match any number of full-stops in a row.

-- Modify your regex so that it also outputs the positions of all upper class words in the script

 ####Caution!
 If you want to include any of the above mentioned special characters in a String literal, then you need to escape the backslash with another backslash.
 For instance, a string literal containing the regular expression `(\d\d)*` (an even number of digits) would have to be written as `"(\\d\\d)*"`.
 This is in order for `""`, the implicit constructor methof for the `String` class, needs to distinguish between the string containing special character `\d` and the two-character string containing a backslash followed by a `d`.